 Creative Director

-Working closely with local craftsmen; carpenters, metalworkers, ceramicists & basket weavers.
-Sam creates bespoke pieces for the suites, ensuring that each space feels authentically Barbadian.
-The patterns on our textiles & the charming designs on our restaurant chinaware were developed by Sam in collaboration with talented island artists.
+Sam oversees the design of the buildings, the interiors & the landscaping of the gardens.
+Working with local carpenters, metalworkers, ceramicists & basket weavers, Sam creates bespoke pieces for the suites, ensuring that each space feels authentically Barbadian.
+The patterns on our textiles & on our restaurant chinaware were developed by Sam in collaboration with local designers.
+She oversees the boutique, selecting distinctive island-made products as well as creating clothing & gifts that are unique to Cobblers.

 THE WEATHER

 We enjoy glorious year-round sunshine, with typical temperatures of 28–29°C & very little seasonal variation- there is truly no bad time to visit.
-Days are bright and golden; evenings soft and balmy.
+Days are bright & golden; evenings soft & balmy.

 OUR ENVIRONMENT